jwkidd3/EKS/setup/environment-setup.md

 eksctl version
 ```

-### kubectl Pre-installed in Cloud9
+### kubectl Installation
-kubectl is pre-installed in AWS Cloud9 environments, so no additional installation is required for students.
+Students will install kubectl during Lab 1 as part of the hands-on learning experience.

 ## Cluster Configuration File